DhilipSanjay/CTFs/TryHackMe/Vulnversity.md

 **Author:** Dhilip Sanjay S

 ---
+[Click Here](https://tryhackme.com/room/vulnversity) to go to the TryHackMe room.

 ## Reconnaissance
 - nmap is an free, open-source and powerful tool used to discover hosts and services on a computer network.